💻

 Making with Code

-For the last two years, I’ve been designing, teaching, and researching a constructionist computer science curriculum at a secondary school in Hong Kong.
-The program aims to engage grade 9 and grade 10 students with a breadth of topics in computer science through personally-meaningful projects.
+I designed, taught, and researched a constructionist computer science curriculum at a secondary school in Hong Kong.
+The program engaged grade 9 and grade 10 students with a breadth of topics in computer science through personally-meaningful projects.

 Evaluating EdTech